jake-knerr/chess/README.md

 .parent > span;
 ```

-#### Extensions that target inner composites include the class selectors for the composite's defining rule and the composed component.
+#### Extensions that target inner composites include the class selectors from the composite and the composed component.

 > Why?
 This ensures the necessary specificity.